benny019/assessment-of-the-changes-in-Little-Dry-Season-characteristics-across-southwestern-nigeria/README.md

 ### 5.1 Seasonal Influence of SST on the Little Dry Season
 ![](outputs/charts/cross_correlation_heatmaps.png)

-**Figure X.** Monthly cross-correlation between Gulf of Guinea SST anomalies and Little Dry Season characteristics.
+**Figure 16.** Monthly cross-correlation between Gulf of Guinea SST anomalies and Little Dry Season characteristics.

 To identify when Gulf of Guinea SST exerts the greatest influence on the Little Dry Season, monthly SST anomalies from **January to August** were correlated with each LDS characteristic.
 This analysis assesses whether SST conditions preceding the LDS, as well as those during the season itself, are associated with changes in its timing and rainfall characteristics.